RateTheLandlord/rtl-frontend/README.md

 ## Getting Started

-Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) Installed

 Copy the `.env.example` in a new `.env` file.

+If you are working with the backend, make sure you have that forked and setup first so you can pass the url to the `.env` file.

 Set the environment to `development`

 Then run the following commands:

 - Install Packages
-  `cd frontend && npm i && cd ../backend && npm i`
+  `npm install`

-- Start
+- Start Dev Mode
-  `docker-compose -f docker-compose.dev.yml up -d --build`
+  `npm run dev`

-The project should not be running at `http://localhost` and pick up changes you make in you IDE
+The project should not be running at `http://localhost:3000` and pick up changes you make in you IDE

-## Load the Database with Dummy Reviews

-Make sure your docker environment is running.

-- Get the `CONTAINER ID` of the postgres container with the command `docker ps`
-- Make sure the permissions are set correctly with `sudo chmod +x load-database.sh`
-- Run the script with command `./load-database.sh`
-- You will be prompted for the `CONTAINER ID`, postgres username (this is set in your `.env` file, and the number of rows you wish to populate)

-Your database should now be loaded.
-Run this command as much as your wish.

 ## Troubleshooting